carvenli/libQtShadowsocks-wiki/Developer-Guide.md

 You can subclass `Controller` to write your own controller classes.
 While the recommended way to utilise this library is to use `Controller` directly. `Controller` can be used either as `local` or `server` controller.

-The project `sslocal-libqss` in the directory `client` is used as a demonstration to show you how to use `Controller` class.
+The sub-project `shadowsocks-libqss` is used as a demonstration to show you how to use libQtShadowsocks.

 Do bear in mind that all dependencies of `libQtShadowsocks` will be passed to your project as well.
 That is, including `QtCore`, `QtNetwork`, and `Botan`.